LambdaInnovation/AcademyCraft/docs_en/README.md

 	This is the sub module of the ability system.
 It's the basic structure which support the whole ability system.
 The Ability-Developer, the ability User-Interface of the main interface and the operating controller system are all in this package.

 * __vanilla__
 	This is the implementation module of department of ability.
-We expect there will be electro_master, melt_downer, teleporter and vector_controller. (e.g.```vanilla.electromaster```)
+We expect there will be electro_master, melt_downer, teleporter. (e.g.```vanilla.electromaster```)

 The secondary things：

 * __crafting__
 	This is the module of synthesising.
 There is the content about recipe in survival mode.
 There are some machine about synthesising(e.g.Etcher), the sythesising recipe and the Items and Blocks which is **only** used as synthesising.
 * __misc__
 	This is the miscellaneous module.
-It cantains
+It cantains Easter Egg.
 * __support__
 	This is the module which can support the party products.
 We will develop the universal adapter about the energy and NEI support.
 * __test__